The Legend of Mick Dodge

-The Olympic Mountain EarthWisdom Circle “OMEC” is a nonprofit organization established to transform human beings and our relationship with the Earth.
-OMEC inspires people around the world to heal themselves and their communities and to enjoy a passionate, sacred relationship with the living Planet we call Home.
+The Olympic Mountain EarthWisdom Circle “OMEC“is a 501C3 not for profit organization inspiring people around the world to heal themselves and their communities by cultivating a sacred and responsible relationship with the living Planet we call Home

 Mick Dodge: Barefoot Sensei